wawa3070/homepage/README.md

 # homepage
 home_html_to_csv.py converts simple html to a csv file. home_csv_to_html.py sorts the content and convert them to a html file.

 I use home_html_to_csv.py to convert my urls to cvs once.
-Then I will add url to csv file whenever I found a useful link and use home_csv_to_html.py to sort them and produce a clean home.html.
+Then, I add url to csv file whenever I find a useful link and use home_csv_to_html.py to produce a clean home.html.

 Dependence:
 We use Beautiful Soup to convert html to dictionary like object.